humehe/VSAT-2D/README.md

 # VSAT-2D
 VSAT-2D is part of the Valparaíso Stacking Analysis Tool (VSAT), and provide a series of tools for selecting, stacking, and analyzing _moment-0_ intensity maps from interferometric datasets .
-It is intended for stacking samples of datacubes belonging to large extragalactic catalogs by selecting subsamples of galaxies defined by their available properties (_e.g. redshift, stellar mass, star formation rate_) being possible to generate diverse (_e.g. median, average, weighted average, histogram_) composite spectra.
+It is intended for stacking samples of datacubes belonging to large extragalactic catalogs by selecting subsamples of galaxies defined by their available properties (_e.g. redshift, stellar mass, star formation rate_) being possible to generate different (_e.g. median, average, weighted average, histogram_) composite spectra.
 However, it is possible to also use VSAT-2D on smaller datasets containing any type of astronomical object and any type of 2D image.

 ![Alt text](./Figures-IM/Scheme2.jpg?raw=true "3D moment-0 map Scheme.")